-The installed capacity of domestic power plants on 31 December 2018 was 9212 MW(e).
-The peak load of the Hungarian electricity system was 6869 MW in 2018, an increase of 89 MW compared to 2017 (6780 MW).
-Though the increase in energy efficiency may help to reduce the rate of increase of primary energy consumption, it is still expected that overall electricity demand will increase.
-Taking into account the necessary shutdown of old fossil power plants in the near future, new generation capacities may be required in the forthcoming decade, despite the solar photovoltaic boom currently taking place in Hungary, with more than 3000 MW of expected capacity to be installed within the next 2–3 years.
+The installed capacity of domestic power plants on 31 December 2021 was 11 486 MW(e) (preliminary data).
+The peak load of Hungary's electricity system was 7 361 MW in 2021 (and this was surpassed on 25 January 2022, when the peak load reached 7 396 MW).
+The peak load in 2021 represents an increase from the 2020 level, which was 7 095 MW.
+Although the increase in energy efficiency may help reduce the rate of increase of primary energy consumption, it is still expected that overall electricity demand will increase.
+Taking into account the necessary shutdown of old fossil fuel power plants in the near future, new generation capacities may be required in the coming decade, despite the solar photovoltaic boom currently taking place in Hungary, reaching almost 3 000 MW in total installed capacity as of the end of 2021.

-The energy generation mix of the Hungarian electricity system is presently well balanced, with about 23% representation from gas, 49% from nuclear, 15% from coal and an increasing ratio of renewables (from 9% to 12%).
+In 2021, the electricity generation mix of the Hungarian electricity system was well balanced, with about 26% generated from gas, 45% from nuclear, 9% from coal and lignite and an increasing ratio of renewables (from 16% to 19%).
 The electricity production from renewable energy sources is growing in accordance with the EU directive on green electricity.
-In 2018, renewable based electricity production made up a share of 12% of gross electricity production, and it is expected to steeply rise in the next few years due to the various forms of generous renewable energy source electricity support
+In 2021, renewable based electricity production made up a share of 19% of gross electricity production, and is expected to rise steeply in the next few years owing to the various forms of support for renewable energy sources of electricity.

-The Hungarian energy supply is around 58% import dependent (based on 2018 data); therefore, its security is a crucial priority of the National Energy Strategy.
-The safe, successful and profitable operation of the state owned Paks NPP greatly contributes to meeting this challenge.
+Hungary's energy supply is around 54% import dependent (based on 2021 data); therefore, its security is a crucial priority of the National Energy Strategy.
+The safe, successful and profitable operation of the state-owned Paks NPP greatly contributes to meeting this challenge.
 The obligatory stockpiling of nuclear fuel for two years is also an essential element in ensuring the stability of supply in case of any disturbances in imports.

-In Hungary, the only transmission system operator is MAVIR, which operates as an independent member of the state owned MVM Group in accordance with the independent transmission operator (ITO) model.
-Thus, being a company independent of any other participants of the energy industry, MAVIR ensures the operation of the whole electricity system in a way that each of its players may deploy their services on an equal basis.
-Besides, there are six distribution system operator companies operating in Hungary, all of them according to the strict unbundling rules of the Third Energy Package of the Europea Union.
-Although almost all residential customers are supplied within universal service, a quite intense competition can be observed on the non-household market of electricity.
+In Hungary, the only transmission system operator is MAVIR (Magyar Villamosenergia-Ipari Atviteli Rendszeriranyito Zrt.), which operates as an independent member of the state-owned MVM Group (Magyar Villamos Muvek Zàrtköruen muködo RÈszvÈnytàrsasàg: Hungarian Electrical Works Private Limited Company) in accordance with the independent transmission operator model.
+Thus, being a company independent of any other participants of the energy industry, MAVIR ensures the operation of the whole electricity transmission system in a way that each of its players may deploy their services on an equal basis.
+In addition, there are six distribution system operator companies in Hungary, all of them according to the strict unbundling rules of the former Third Energy Package of the European Union.
+Although almost all residential customers are supplied within universal service, intense competition can be observed on the non-household electricity market.

-In Hungary, the Government and the national regulatory authority, the Hungarian Energy and Public Utility Regulatory Authority (HEA), shape the legistlative environment for electricity.
-The energy policy belongs to the Government: currently the Ministry of Innovation and Technology is responsible for the country's energy strategy and the development of policies relating to renewable energy, energy efficiency and decarbonization.
+In Hungary, the Government and the national regulatory authority, the Hungarian Energy and Public Utility Regulatory Authority (HEA), shape the legislative environment for electricity.
+The energy policy belongs to the Government, where currently the Ministry of Innovation and Technology is responsible for the country's energy strategy and the development of policies relating to renewable energy, energy efficiency and decarbonization.

 The HEA regulates and supervises the activities of electricity, natural gas, district heating and water public utility companies, leading national competence regarding price regulation of waste management, energy statistics and consumer protection.
-However, the most important responsibilities of the HEA include:
+However, the most important responsibilities of the HEA include the following:

 Issuing decrees (determining the network access and network usage fees for both the electricity and gas transmission and distribution systems, determining the conditions and rules for the application of such fees);